Nevada Intellectual Property Index — Second Quarter 2016

-The number of Nevada patents that were granted increased by 12%.
-The number of Nevada patent applications that were published decreased by 23%.
+The number of granted Nevada patents decreased 8% and the number of published Nevada patent applications decreased by 27%.

-The number of Nevada trademarks that were registered increased by 14%.
-The number of Nevada trademark application that were filed decreased by less than 1%.
+The number of registered Nevada trademarks increased 21% and the number of new Nevada trademark application decreased 6%.

 Nevada patent applications are applications that have been filed with and published by the U.S. Patent and Trademark Office and list either an inventor, applicant or assignee that has a Nevada address.
 Although most applications are published, a small percentage (about 7% nation wide) are not published for various reasons.
 Patent applications are generally published 18 months after the first priority date of the application.
 Published applications have not necessarily been examined and some applications will be abandoned after publication.
 Nevada patents are granted U.S. patents that list either an inventor, applicant or assignee that has a Nevada address.

 A Nevada trademark application is an application that has been filed with the U.S. Patent and Trademark Office and that is owned by an entity that has a Nevada address.
 Once a Nevada trademark application has been examined and approved and all requirements have been satisfied, it becomes a Nevada registered trademark.